niklata/fcactus/README.md

 ncron and is mostly different because it is not necessary to assign unique numerical identifiers to jobs for mapping them to run history state.

-fcactus is intended to run from a process supervisor like runit or s6.
+fcactus is intended to run from a process supervisor like s6 or runit.
-I don't provide any inbuilt facility for forking into the background, writing pidfiles, logging to syslog, or anything like that.  ncron supports these things because it's older and I don't like removing features.

 ## Motivation